by Alia Bucciarelli, MS

 Renal artery stenosis.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed... .
-Updated August 29, 2016.
-Accessed September 26, 2016.
+Updated September 8, 2017.
+Accessed June 12, 2018.

 Renovascular conditions.
 Society for Vascular Surgery website.
 Available at https://vascular.org/patient-resources/vascular-conditions/renovascular-conditions.
 Accessed June 12, 2018.

 Renovascular disease.
 Patient website.
 Available at https://patient.info/doctor/renovascular-disease.
 Updated March 11, 2016.
 Accessed June 1, 2016.

-Last reviewed June 2016 by Adrienne Carmack, MD
+Last reviewed May 2018 by EBSCO Medical Review Board Adrienne Carmack, MD

-Last Updated: 5/28/2014
+Last Updated: 6/12/2018

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.